 If you need your site up and running faster than your chosen designer’s standard delivery schedule, they will need to reprioritize their work to complete your site on that tighter deadline.
 “Reprioritizing” here likely means “pushing another client to the back-burner,” which will come at a premium.

 Additionally, depending on the scope of your project, getting things done on that tighter deadline may push the members of your design team into overtime.
-Any time the costs go up for the service you’ve hired, chances are at least some of those costs will be passed along to you.
+Any time the costs go up for the service you’ve hired, chances are those costs will be passed onto you.

 What is the takeaway?